zzhenryquezz/vue-wp-theme/readme.md

 ### Notes:

-> The GetThubnail function must be used inside of a loop or with just one post object JSON
+> The GetThubnail function must have a post object to get Acess to ID of featured_media

 ## End Notices

-This a very early version and still have not complete and came have some bugs, but in the future i will update the repository and soon will be possible to use in true projects.
+This a very early version and still have not complete and could have some bugs, but in the future i will update the repository and soon will be possible to use in true projects.

 ## Deployment

-* version 1.0.2
-    * Still nothing
 * version 1.0.0
-    * Still nothing
+    * Realese

 ## Build With